 GDP per capita, constant PPP dollars

 For transparency, we provide the files that we used to calculate this data, which can be found here.
-We haven’t had the time to clean up and document all the steps in the process, see our data method overview.
-If you have any questions about the data or suggestions for how to improve it, you are always very welcome to our data forum.
+Any questions about the data and suggestions for how to improve it are always very welcome in our data forum.

 (For several years we were too busy with other things, and failed to update this documentation.
 Many versions are simply missing from the list below, but those updates were quite trivial: We just kept updating the end of our long historic trends, with the latest numbers from the World Bank every time they released new data.)

 » What was new in version 9 (word)

 » Excel file with data and summary meta-data of version 8 (xlsx)

 » Go to the google spreadsheet that contains the “data quality rates” for the indicator (spreadsheet)

 » Download documentation of version 3 (pdf) – Version 3 is the version of the indicator before the major revision in 22 december 2008.
 The indicator is available in the graph, it is called “old version of income per person”